rueedlinger/gfollow/README.md

 To get some insights from people you follow on GitHub jun can run the Jupyter notebook [notebook/starred.ipynb](notebook/starred.ipynb).
 This notebook loads the data from `starred.csv` file.

-You can see the most starred programming languages.
+### What are the most starred programming languages?

 ![mMst starred programming languages](docs/languages.png "Most starred programming languages")

-What is the Relationship between forks, stars and open issues.
+### What is the Relationship between forks, stars and open issues?

 ![Relationship forks, stars and open issues](docs/fork_vs_stars.png "Relationship forks, stars and open issues")

-And last but not lest a world cloud for the project descriptions.
+### The project descriptions as world cloud

 ![World cloud project description](docs/world_cloud.png "World cloud project description")

 ## Run ghFollowBack.js as Daily Job With GitHub Actions